 We are very proud of our attendance record and are constantly seeking to maintain or improve.
-The percentage of attendance in the year ending July 2017 was 96.7% which was slightly below our high target of 97% set by the Local Authority.
-The level of authorised absence was 2.6% with 0.4% as unauthorized absence.
+The percentage of attendance in the year ending July 2021 was 97.9%.

 If your child is away from school for any reason you should contact the school.
 Please telephone, email or write before 9.30am, on their first day of absence: